 Easter Egg Brownies

-In my opinion, these are the richest, chewiest, and most mouth-watering brownies of all time.
+I think these are the richest, chewiest, and most mouth-watering brownies of all time.
 So, it’s unsurprising that they rarely last a couple of days in our household!

-These brownies are made from scratch, but you can also grab a boxed mix to save yourself time and effort.
+These brownies are made from scratch, but you can also grab a boxed mix to save time and effort.

 Three cheers for stocking up!

-Why You’ll Love Easter Egg Brownies
+Why You’ll Love This Recipe

 - They’re pleasantly themed (perfect for spring tea parties!)